COV-IRT/SARS-CoV-2_workshop/module3/README.md

 ```
 lofreq filter -a 0.5 -i your_input.vcf -o your_output.filtered.af50.vcf
 ```
+**Note:** Lofreq will run a set of default filters in `lofreq call`, this step can be manually turn off using the option `--no-default-filter`.

+**Note:** By default, `lofreq call` does not allow output overwrite.
+If you have run variant calling multiple times with the same output name, use option `--force-overwrite`.

 ### Construction of consensus sequence
 Now we can generate the consensus sequence using bcftools, currently bcftools only supports compressed gz file format, so we have to first compress the vcf file.